Custody & Visitation Law

-Family courts usually only modify child custody or child visitation orders when they consider the change to a significant change in circumstances and that the modification would be in the child’s best interests.
+A family court will usually modify the current custody order or child visitation order when they see a substantial change in circumstances and believe the modification will be in the child’s best interests.

-It’s usually best for you and your children if you stick to working with the courts while arguing for your requested child custody modification.
-Remember that any attempts to keep your child from the other parent could result in very negative legal consequences, including arrest in extreme cases.
+It’s usually best for you and your children if you stick to working with the courts while seeking your requested child custody modification.
+Remember that any attempts to keep your child from the other parent could result in negative legal consequences, including an arrest and jail time.